SmarDex-Ecosystem/spro-contracts/README.md

 - Removed loan refinance, loan extension features.
 - Thresholds added to the partial lending feature which does not allow a lender to match with less than 5% of the requested borrow amount.
 - Domain separators updated to ensure no permit reuse with the base PWN protocol is possible.
-- All lenders on the same loan have the same defaultTimestamp.
+- All lenders on the same loan have the same loanExpiration.

 ## Installation